NagariaHussain/the-missing-frappe-manual/src/content/docs/handouts/day-2.md

 :::danger[Before You Submit]

-1. Change the extension of all the files to `.txt` before uploading the files.
+1. Add `.txt` extension to all the files before uploading/attaching.
+For instance, `airplane_ticket.py` becomes `airplane_ticket.py.txt`
 2. DO NOT upload links to file, attach the file from your local computer
 3. Make sure the DocType names and field names match the above mentioned verbatim.
 :::